 Is Your Attorney Working on Contingency?

 Now consider that your lawyer is working on a contingency basis.
 That means that he’s paying for the whole case out of his pocket.
 He will only make as a percentage of your payout in the event you win.
 If the payout is — let’s say — $100,000, but the case costs $120,000 to bring to court, that means you get nothing.
 And your lawyer loses $20,000.
 In such a situation, you have no case.

 Think you’re alone?
 Numbers are notoriously hard to come by, but it seems like between three quarters and nine tenths of legitimate medical malpractice victims are unable to get a lawyer to represent them just because their case isn’t “worth it.”

 Before even speaking to a malpractice attorney, therefore, concentrate first on what is achievable now.
 You paid for a procedure that not only didn’t succeed, it caused damage.
 You deserve your money back.
 And the quickest path to recovering your funds is through a chargeback.

 Challenging medical professionals can be very complex and mistakes can cost you.
 MyChargeBack will analyze your case and assist you throughout the entire recovery process.
-So if you have been victimized by any type of medical malpractice, consult with our fund recovery experts at MyChargeBack to see if there is a chargeback strategy that is appropriate for your case.
+So if you have been victimized by any type of medical malpractice, consult with our financial services experts at MyChargeBack to see if there is a chargeback strategy that is appropriate for your case.